archnotwindows/poweroffer/README.md

     <img alt="Stars" src="https://img.shields.io/github/stars/archnotwindows/poweroffer?logo=github">
   </a>

-Whith this simple python program you will be able to not procrastinate during the day in some sort of website (like Youtube) that you can choose! so try it out!!
+With this simple python program you will be able to not procrastinate during the day in some sort of website (like Youtube) that you can choose! so try it out!!
 ## Getting Started
   **WARNING!! to make this software work you must use a debian based linux distro and the Firefox web browser**